zengmingcd/AWS_Learning/Ceritfications/AWS Certified Cloud Practitioner/Courses/AWS Cloud Practitioner Essentials.md

 ## Module 2 Computing in the Cloud

 ### Terms
-- Amazon EC2: Amazon Elastic Comput Cloud.
+- Amazon EC2: Amazon Elastic Compute Cloud.
 - Multitenancy: Sharing underlying hardware between virtual machines.
-- Caas: Comput as a Service.
+- Caas: Compute as a Service.
 - Vertical Scaling
 - ELB: Elastic Load Balancing.
 The AWS service that automatically distributes incoming application traffic across multiple resources.
 - Monolithic application: all components are in a same application, tightly coupled components.
 One component fails, others will fail.
 - Microservices: all components are individual, loosely coupled.
 One component fails, others will keep running.
 - Amazon SNS: Amazon Simple Notification Service, a publish/subscribe service.
 Using Amazon SNS topic, a publisher publishes messages to subscribers.
 Subscribers can be web servers, email address, AWS Lambda functions, or several other options.
 - Amazon SQS: Amazon Simple Queue Service, a message queuing service.
-Using Amazon SQS, you can send, store, and recieve messages between software components, without losing messsages or requiring other services to be available.
+Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
 An application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and the deletes it from the queue.
 - Serverless computing: your code runs on servers, but you don't need to provision or manage these servers.
 The flexibility to scale serverless applications automatically.
 You can not see or access the underlying infrastructure.
 Running less than 15 minutes applications.
 - AWS Lambda: a serverless computing service.
 Pay only for the compute time that you consume.
-- Containers: Provide you with a statndard way to package your application's code and dependencies into a single object.
-Can be used for processes and workflows in which there are essentail requirements for security, reliability, and scalability.
+- Containers: Provide you with a standard way to package your application's code and dependencies into a single object.
+Can be used for processes and workflows in which there are essential requirements for security, reliability, and scalability.

 ### 5 type of Amazon EC2 Instance
 - General purpose instance